 We've calculated the geographic diversity of each school by looking at where students lived before they attended college.

-About 11.0% of the students attending Bates College come from within Maine.
-This puts Bates' level of geographic diversity far above the national average and gives it a national geographic diversity ranking of #82.
+Less than 10% of the students attending Bates College come from within Maine.
+This puts Bates' level of geographic diversity far above the national average and gives it a national geographic diversity ranking of #91.

 Explore Nationwide Geographic Diversity